Shaolin Kempo Karate: Four Ways of Fighting

-Master Belt (Black with red stripes.)

-Shaolin Kenpo Karate has eleven belt ranks (excluding dan ranks).
+Shaolin Kempo Karate has 21 belt ranks (excluding all black belt ranks).
 New students begin at white belt and progress as they demonstrate requisite proficiency.
 Ranks are represented by the color of belt worn.
 In addition, there are also multiple midterms for belts purple and above.
-Belts are given every two months from white to green, 4 months for green to brown, 6 months for first and second degree black belt ranks, and up to four years onward.
+Belts are given about every two months from white to green, 4 months for green to brown, 6 months for first and second degree black belt ranks, and up to four years onward.
+This is all dependent on the way the instructor determines when the student is ready to test depending on skill.

-The grading in Shaolin Kenpo Karate consists mainly in the demonstration of techniques, combinations, and forms as well as application of knowledge in sparring.
+The grading in Shaolin Kempo Karate consists mainly in the demonstration of techniques, combinations, and forms as well as application of knowledge in sparring.
 In addition, students are placed in various situations that will help them develop a stronger and more logical mind in simulated self-defense scenarios.
 Forms consist of a display of footwork with kicks and punches as well as displacements.

 Controversies

 Largely due to the both rapid growth of his chain of martial arts schools and claims Villari had made regarding his codification of an "unbeatable" fighting system, Villari and his business have been the subject of criticism in the martial arts community.
 One frequently criticized aspect of the Villari business organization is the ability of "distance learning", in which students are able to learn ranks through black belt by purchasing a series of DVDs and then filming themselves performing the techniques.
 Villari claims that one of the key reasons for online or DVD training is to reach the masses where martial arts or Shaolin Kempo Karate do not exist.